Partnership Buyout and Dispute Valuation Services

 What Owners and Counsel Should Gather Before a Partnership Valuation Begins

-Buyout disputes and forced valuations turn on the same core issues whether you are the owner being bought out or the attorney preparing the case.
-Owners and counsel should both understand what the following documents and records will determine before a valuation expert can deliver a defensible number:
+Buyout disputes and forced valuations turn on the same core issues whether you are the owner being bought out, the business partner defending an interest, or counsel preparing the matter.

 • Governing documents and buy-sell agreements: The partnership agreement, operating agreement, shareholder agreement, or buy-sell agreement controls the applicable standard of value (fair market value vs. fair value), any valuation methodology agreed upon by the parties, and whether discounts for lack of control or marketability are permitted or prohibited.
 These documents must be reviewed before any valuation begins.